JOIN THE MOVEMENT

 Regenerative Management Plans: A well-organized farm enables you to grow healthy crops in a way that is enjoyable.
 Farming involves a lot of tasks from prepping new growing areas and restoring soil health and nutrient cycling, to selecting main crops, planning crop rotations and inter-cropping, projecting sales, identifying opportunities to collaborate with other local growers, securing markets and buyers, setting-up irrigation and managing crop nutrients, pest & disease, water use, and drainage.

-The Farm Art Project
+The Farm Art Project & Workshops

 Working with the land creates beauty and provokes inspiration.
 We love sharing the creativity that people feel from being out on the land and working with their hands in our farm art studio and with elements from the land itself.
 Our Farm Art Project is an effort to bring local artist out to the farm to create ‘landscape art pieces’ and natural building projects.
-We demonstrate these projects through our farm design workshops.
-Check out our Farm Art Project and workshops to begin designing your own edible landscapes, living archways, arbors and outdoor living features.
+We demonstrate these projects through our farm design and natural building workshops.
+These workshops will demonstrate how to clear and re-purpose the use of invasive trees and waste streams, work with our local clay soils to form earthen plasters and structural components to build hardscape features on your farm such as pathways, accent walls and shade structures.
+Join these workshops to start designing your own edible landscapes, living archways, arbors, shade-structures and other outdoor living features.

-Outdoor Spaces
+Outdoor Spaces & Green Design

 Our plant packages, hardscape and natural building products can be used to create outdoor living spaces.
-We partner with natural builders and suppliers to design and install outdoor kitchens, farm-to-table and other outdoor spaces.
-Check out our plant design packages and workshops to start using natural elements on your farm to create outdoor living spaces and features.
-Learn with others in the community, about how to clear and re-purpose the use of invasive trees and waste streams, work with our local clay soils to form earthen plasters and structural components to build hardscape features on your farm such as pathways, accent walls and shade structures.
+We partner with natural builders and suppliers to design and install living privacy walls, shade structures, outdoor kitchens, farm-to-table and other outdoor spaces, along with pathways, water catchment and simple agriculture conservation systems to manage surface water and erosion.
+Check out our plant design packages, workshops and partner building services to begin creating outdoor living spaces and green infrastructure systems on your farm.

 We work alongside families and community groups stewarding farmland by co-developing plans for regenerating soil; removing invasive vegetation; planting native windbreaks and ground covers; trenching and installing irrigation systems; growing custom orders for grafted fruit trees; and setting-up maintenance and monitoring services to maintain crop health and productivity.
 We aim to support new farmers and stewards on agriculture lands and prioritize working with those with family or multi-generational ties to āina in our community.